mgreenegit/Git2Get/README.md

 **Continuous Delivery** - This is a work in progress.
 Right now the project only automates build.
 At minimum the project would also need to include automating test of each module using [Pester](https://github.com/pester/Pester) or something like [Test-xDscResource](https://gallery.technet.microsoft.com/scriptcenter/xDscResourceDesigne-Module-22eddb29).
 Additional work could include test scripts to automate module changes using VM's in Azure after commit but before push.

 ## Build Script ##
-The unique value in this repo is the [Build.ps1](./Build.ps1) file.
+**[The unique value in this repo is the Build.ps1 file.]**](./Build.ps1)

 This script is intended to be executed inside the MyGet build environment and handles three tasks:

 * Identify the modules in this repo.
 * Create .NuSpec XML files for each DSC Module.
 The file contains meta data that NuGet uses to create the packaged form of the module.